What to Bring on a Kayak Trip

 7. Additional Kayak Camping Essentials

-- Bowline: This is for tying off your kayak, regardless of how far you are up the shoreline.
+- Bowline: A bowline is for tying off your kayak, regardless of how far you are up the shoreline.

-- Cockpit cover: This is for stowing your gear in the kayak at night to keep it dry and keep animals out.
+- Cockpit cover: A cockpit cover is for stowing your gear in the kayak at night to keep it dry and keep animals out.

 - Repair kit: This kit should contain tools that will allow you to fix a broken rudder or do a quick patch job.